TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 8/Ezekiel 8.13.md

 ---

-He said also unto me, Thou shalt again see yet other great abominations which they do.
+He said also to me, You shall again see yet other great abominations which they do.